corbado/example-passkeys-php-symfony/README.md

 **Note:** In this tutorial a customer system was built with some pre-existing password-based users.
 Have a look at our [docs](https://docs.corbado.com/integrations/web-component/no-existing-user-base) to see the changes you have to make if you don't have any users yet.

 ## 1. File structure
     ├── ...
-    ├── projectconfigurator
-    │   └── main.py                         # A script that configures your project automatically when the containers have started
-    ├── symfony                             # Frontend and backend are located in a single Symfony application inside this folder
-    |   ├── config
+    ├── config
-    │   |   └── routes.yaml                 # Assigns paths to controller methods
+    |   └── routes.yaml                 # Assigns paths to controller methods
-    |   ├── src
+    ├── src
-    |   │   ├── Controller
+    │   ├── Controller
-    |   │   │   ├── BackendController.php   # Manages endpoints for backend
-    |   │   │   ├── WebhookController.php   # Manages endpoints for webhook
+    │   │   ├── WebhookController.php   # Manages endpoints for webhook
-    |   │   └── └── FrontendController.php  # Manages endpoints for frontend
+    │   └── └── AppController.php       # Manages endpoints for application
-    |   ├── templates
+    ├── templates
-    |   │   ├── home.html.twig              # Home page which you only get to see if you are logged in
-    |   │   ├── login.html.twig             # Login page which contains the Corbado web component; Acts as landing page if you are not logged in
+    │   ├── home.html.twig              # Home page which you only get to see if you are logged in │   ├── login.html.twig             # Login page which contains the Corbado web component; Acts as landing page if you are not logged in
-    |   │   └── .env                        # Contains all Symfony environment variables
-    ├── .env                                # Contains all Docker environment variables └── ...
+    ├── .env                            # Contains all Symfony environment variables └── ...

 ## 2. Setup